 Do you love deviled eggs?

-Then also check out my guacamole and bacon deviled eggs… Or how about my deviled eggs with ham mousse filling?
+Then you should also check out my guacamole and bacon deviled eggs… Or how about my deviled eggs with ham mousse filling?

 Try them out!

 Easy Buffalo Shrimp Deviled Eggs Recipe

 Appetizer, snack or lunch: these buffalo shrimp deviled eggs are a-mazing!
 That creamy egg yolk filling and the spicy prawns are a match made in heaven...

 - 1 tbsp fresh parsley chopped

 Boil the eggs in plenty of water for 10 minutes.
 Then drain the eggs and put them in the fridge until cooled down fully.

 Peel the eggs and slice them in half.